lyubo-velikoff/automation-tool/PROJECT_OVERIVEW.md

 - **Hybrid API**:
   - **REST** for simpler endpoints
   - **GraphQL** (Apollo Server + TypeGraphQL) for more complex data
-- **Drag-and-Drop Builder**: A React Flow–powered UI that stores node/edge configurations in Supabase.
+- **Drag-and-Drop Builder**: A React Flow-powered UI that stores node/edge configurations in Supabase.

 ---